rajstories/rajstories/README.md

 ### 🥈 Smart India Hackathon 2025

-**Grand Finale - Runner-Up**
+**Grand Finale - Runner-Up (Team Lead)**

-Built **SAKSHAM** for the National Disaster Management Authority, a real-time disaster management training and monitoring ecosystem with offline-first PWA, dashboards, intelligent monitoring, and data-driven insights.
+Led a team to build **SAKSHAM** for the National Disaster Management Authority — a real-time disaster management training and monitoring ecosystem with offline-first PWA, dashboards, intelligent monitoring, and data-driven insights.

 </td>